Food Service Staff Education and Training

 Below is an overview of the School Nutrition Programs (SNPs), administered by the USDA and overseen by the CDE NSD.
 For more information, visit the CDE’s SNP web page.

 - Child Nutrition Programs (CNP) – This broad term encompasses all of the federal meal programs that provide healthy, nutritious meals and snacks to the children.
 Through the National School Lunch Program (NSLP) and School Breakfast Program (SBP), children have access to healthy meals and snacks during the school day.
 Through the Special Milk Program (SMP), school children who do not have access to other meal programs can supplement their day with a serving of milk.
 Through the Summer Food Service Program (SFSP), children are provided healthy meals during those times when school is closed for the summer or extended breaks.
 Another option for summer meal service is the Seamless Summer option (SSO), a federal program that encourages schools participating in NSLP and SBP to provide meals in low-income areas during the summer.
 Through the Child and Adult Care Food Program (CACFP), children in childcare settings have access to healthy meals and snacks.
 Day care centers and home day care providers can participate in the CACFP programs.
-Please note: As of July 1, 2021, the administration of the CACFP in California has moved to and is now administered by the Department of Social Services.
-Visit the CDSS CACFP web page
+Please note: As of July 1, 2021, the administration of the CACFP in California has moved to and is now administered by the California Department of Social Services (CDSS).
+Visit the CDSS CACFP web page for information on the CACFP.

 - School Nutrition Programs – The term SNP is used to refer to the federally funded meal programs operating in public and nonprofit private schools, charter schools, and residential child care institutions throughout the United States.
 The term includes the NSLP, NSLP Afterschool Snack Program (ASP), SSO, SBP, SMP, and Food Distribution Program (FDP).
 Each of these programs plays a role in supporting and providing nutritious and culturally relevant meals to students during the school day.
 The USDA administers the SNPs nationally and in California, these programs are overseen by the CDE NSD.

 - Universal Meals Program – Starting in School Year (SY) 2022–23, the California state meal mandate expanded, and the set of requirements are often collectively referred to as the Universal Meals Program.
-California’s state meal mandate requires public school districts, county offfices of education, and charter schools to make available a nutritiously adequate breakfast and lunch for all pupils each school day at no cost to the student, regardless of their meal program eligibility.
+California’s state meal mandate requires public school districts, county offices of education, and charter schools to make available a nutritiously adequate breakfast and lunch for all pupils each school day at no cost to the student, regardless of their meal program eligibility.
 The state meal mandate also requires all public school districts, county offices of education, and charter schools with high poverty schools to adopt a federal provision, such as the Community Eligibility Provision (CEP) or Provision 2.
 Ultimately, Universal Meals builds on the foundations of the federal NSLP and SBP, maximizing federal reimbursement through these programs and providing additional state funds so that all meals served are reimbursed at the federal ‘free’ rate.

-- National School Lunch Program – The NSLP is a federal meal program operated in public and nonprofit private schools, charter schools, and residential child care institutions and is designed to provided culturally relevant, nutritious lunches to children each school day.
-Meals include whole grains, fruits and vegetables, low-fat milk and meat/meat alternate options, and must meet specific nutritional standards.
+- National School Lunch Program – The NSLP is a federal meal program operated in public and nonprofit private schools, charter schools, and residential child care institutions and is designed to provide culturally relevant, nutritious lunches to children each school day.
+Meals include whole grains, fruits and vegetables, low-fat milk, and meat/meat alternate options, and must meet specific nutritional standards.
 Schools participating in the NSLP receive federal meal reimbursement for meals served.
-Federal meal rates are established at the paid, reduced-price and free levels.
+Federal meal rates are established at the paid, reduced-price, and free levels.
 Schools participating in the NSLP and SBP can also receive additional state reimbursement through the Universal Meal Program, so that all meals served under the NSLP are served at no cost to the students.

 - Fresh Fruit and Vegetable Program (FFVP) – The FFVP is a federal grant program that provides an additional free fresh fruit or vegetable snack to students during the school day as a supplement to (and not part of) the School Breakfast Program (SBP) and the National School Lunch Program (NSLP), and teaches students about good nutrition.
 The FFVP also encourages grantees to develop partnerships at the state and local level for support in implementing and operating the program.

-- School Breakfast Program – The SBP is a federal meal program operated in public and nonprofit private schools, charter schools, and residential child care institutions and is designed to provided culturally relevant, nutritious breakfast to children each school day.
+- School Breakfast Program – The SBP is a federal meal program operated in public and nonprofit private schools, charter schools, and residential child care institutions and is designed to provide culturally relevant, nutritious breakfast to children each school day.
 Meals must meet specific nutritional standards.
 Schools participating in the SBP receive federal meal reimbursement for meals served.
 Federal meal rates are established at the paid, reduced-price and free levels.
 Schools participating in the NSLP and SBP can also receive additional state reimbursement through the Universal Meal Program, so that all meals served under the SBP are served at no cost to the students.

 - Seamless Summer Option – The SSO is a federal option for NSLP and SBP Operators to provide summer meals for children in areas with low-incomes.
 The SSO combines features of the NSLP, SBP, and SFSP.
 Program Operators of the SSO may operate at community or recreational centers, libraries, camps, schools, and other eligible summer meal sites.
 Participating in the SSO reduces paperwork and administrative burdens, and makes it easier for SFAs to feed children during traditional summer vacation periods in neighborhoods experiencing low incomes and, for year-round schools, during school vacation periods of more than ten days.